radiantone/entangle/README.md

 #### Tensorflow GPU Container

-The above example launches a GPU enabled docker on the `nvidia docker` platform.
+The above example launches a GPU enabled docker on the `nvidia docker` platform (running on your local machine).
 Tensorflow by default will consume the entire GPU for its processing, however if you want to run parallel GPU jobs that only consume GPU memory *as needed*, then you need to use:

 `@docker(image="tensorflow/tensorflow:latest-gpu", consume_gpu=False)`